Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-starter/getting-started.md

 # Getting Started

-This guide will walk you through setting up and running the Search Templates Starter project on your local machine for development.

 ## Why use the Search Templates Starter?

 The Search Templates Starter provides a complete development environment for building custom search experiences with modern tools and practices.
 It's designed for developers who need: